 3. Gulf Hagas (Katahdin Iron Works)

-Known as the “Grand Canyon of the East,” this technical wonder features a deep slate gorge and a series of vertical waterfall payouts.
+Known as the “Grand Canyon of the East,” this wonder features a deep slate gorge.
+Additionally, it has a series of waterfalls.

 -

-The Sightings: Screw Auger Falls and Buttermilk Falls provide a premier sanctuary for mid-hike reflection.
+The Sightings: Screw Auger Falls and Buttermilk Falls provide a sanctuary for reflection.

 -